jgreat/mobilecoin/.internal-ci/README.md

 ### Fork Workflow

 External contributors may create a fork of this repo and create potential changes to be incorporated into MobileCoin core applications.
-See [CONTRIBUTING](/CONTRIBUTING.md){:target="_blank"} for more details.
+See [CONTRIBUTING](/CONTRIBUTING.md) for more details.

-Uses should create a branch in their fork cut from the `develop` branch and submit PRs to the upstream `develop` branch.
+Users should create a branch in their fork cut from the `develop` branch and submit PRs to the upstream `develop` branch.

 A member of `mobilecoinfoundation` will review the PR and if accepted will create a `feature/*` branch to merge the changes into for CI and Integration testing.